zachtango/computer-networks/ch3_hw.md

    check sum = 1s complement = 11010001

    UDP takes the 1s complement so adding up the bits on the receiving side and adding the checksum will yield all 1s in the final sum.
 If the final sum are all 1s, then it doesn't detect an error.
-It's possible a 1-bit error will go undetected.
+All 1 bit errors will be detected.
+Some 2 bit errors will go undetected.
 For example, if 1 of the bits in the same place value was swapped with another 1 of the bits in the same place value in another number, the sum would be the same.
-The same logic applies for a two bit error.

 P4.
 a.
 01011100